awsdocs/aws-dynamodb-encryption-docs/doc_source/java-examples.md

     .build();
 ```

-Step 4: Create the attribute actions object
+Step 5: Create the attribute actions object
-[Attribute actions](concepts.md#attribute-actions) determine which attributes of the item are encrypted and signed, which are only signed, and which are neither encrypted nor signed\.
+[Attribute actions](concepts.md#attribute-actions) determine which attributes of the item are encrypted and signed, which are only signed, and which are not encrypted or signed\.
-In Java, to specify attribute actions, you create a HashMap of attribute name and EncryptionFlags value pairs\.
+In Java, to specify attribute actions, you create a HashMap of attribute name and `EncryptionFlags` value pairs\.
-For example, the following Java code creates an `actions` HashMap that encrypts and signs all attributes in the `record` item, except for the partition key and sort key attributes, which are signed, but not encrypted, and the `test` attribute, which is neither signed nor encrypted\.
+For example, the following Java code creates an `actions` HashMap that encrypts and signs all attributes in the `record` item, except for the partition key and sort key attributes, which are signed, but not encrypted, and the `test` attribute, which is not signed or encrypted\.

 ```
     final EnumSet<EncryptionFlags> signOnly = EnumSet.of(EncryptionFlags.SIGN);